O’Fallon | Oct. 14

-Pick your pace and enjoy a fall run through the city streets of O’Fallon at the Fall Fest 5K and 10K.
-Participants who dress up as a superhero and wear the costume for the duration of the race will be eligible for prizes.
-The entire family can enjoy a day of autumn activities at Fall Fest in nearby Civic Park beginning at 10 a.m.
+Pick your pace and enjoy a fall run through the city streets of O’Fallon at the O'Fallon Fall Run.
+Participants who dress up as a pirate and wear the costume for the duration of the race will be eligible for prizes.

 The Great GO!
 St. Louis Halloween Race

-More than 5,000 runners and walkers are expected to sign up for this year’s Great GO!
+Approximately 5,000 runners and walkers are expected to sign up for this year’s Great GO!
 St. Louis Halloween Race, which includes a half marathon, 10K, 5K, or 1-mile fun run/walk option.
 All participants are encouraged to dress up in costume.
 Post-race treats and medals are awarded to everyone.
-Cash prizes are awarded to the overall first, second and third place finishers of the 10K and half marathon.
-Prizes are awarded for best costumes.
+Prizes are awarded to the overall first, second and third place finishers of the 10K and half marathon.
+Watch out for trick-or-treaters and the Zombie Zone!

-The Pumpkin “Pi” 3.14 mile trail run winds through the scenic wooded trails and fields of Whitecliffe Park.
+The Kiwanis Fun Run/Walk 1/2-mile trail run winds through the scenic wooded trails and fields of Whitecliffe Park.
 Due to limited space, only 350 runners will be registered.
 Prizes will be awarded for best times and for best costumes.